Does Christmas Organization conjure up feelings of stress?

 re-kindle old friendships and visit with neighbours.

-First, be realistic.
+First of all, be realistic.
 I have said this before and I am saying it again.
 You are not superman or superwoman!
 And honestly, no one expects this of you – except YOU.
 Be kind to yourself this holiday season and follow these Six Christmas organization tips to make this season a joyous one for you and your family.

 1. Make a list of things that you would enjoy doing this holiday season.
 Examples: host an open house for friends and neighbours; volunteer for a Christmas Charity; help to organize the school play; complete your shopping one week prior to Christmas Eve; buy a new suit or dress.